paceholder/nodeeditor/README.md

 ### >>> Version 3 Roadmap <<<

 1. Headless mode. [done]
-   You can create, populate, modify the derivative of AbsractGraphModel without adding it to the actual Flow Scene.
+   You can create, populate, modify the derivative of AbstractGraphModel without adding it to the actual Flow Scene.
    The library is now designed to be general-purpose graph visualization and modification tool, without specialization on only